-New Zealand’s borders are opening throughout 2022 without the need to isolate on arrival.
+New Zealand’s borders are opening in stages throughout 2022.

 About travelling to New Zealand